-- Develop, recommend, oversee the implementation of, and periodically evaluate the Foundation’s governance policies (unless the responsibility is allocated to another committee of the Board) in light of the Foundation’s mission and Guiding Principles and its charitable purposes and obligations to its constituencies and recommend to the Board any proposed amendments or modifications to such policies.
+- Develop, recommend, oversee the implementation of, and periodically evaluate the Foundation’s governance policies (unless the responsibility therefor is allocated to another committee of the Board) in light of the Foundation’s mission and Guiding Principles and its charitable purposes and recommend to the Board any proposed amendments or modifications to such policies.

-- Develop, recommend, oversee the implementation of, and periodically evaluate the Foundation’s criteria for Trustees generally, particularly with respect to attributes that are desirable to improve the range of Board member perspectives.
+- Develop, recommend, oversee the implementation of, and periodically evaluate the Foundation’s criteria for Trustees generally, particularly with respect to attributes that are desirable to improve the diversity of Board member perspectives and backgrounds.

 - Consider, in light of the Foundation’s mission and charitable purposes, and adopt appropriate standards of independence for Board and Board committee members.